 Frogs and Toads of New Mexico

-The American Bullfrog is the largest frog in the state.
+The American Bullfrog is the largest frog in the state and country.
 It lacks a dorsal ridge down its back.

 The Northern Cricket Frog is the only frog in the state.
 Its skin is relatively more rough than the other tree frogs in the state.
 It also has no distinct markings.

 The Canyon Tree Frog has rough skin and no stripes through its eyes.
 Its found in the western part of the state.

 The Arizona Tree Frog is only found in the western part of the state.
 They have no distinct markings on its back but does have a stripe that runs through the eye.

 The Boreal Chorus Frog has three lines down its back.
 Its found in the northern half of the state.